Caring For Your Carpet and Upholstery

 - Use caution with clothing such as blue jeans.
 Fabric dyes can transfer to upholstered furniture.

 All upholstered furniture will become soiled through use.
 Most spills and soil on fabric-protection-treated furniture will clean easily and quickly provided that the proper cleaning procedures are followed.
-A fabric protection application is not an absolute impenetrable barrier and improper cleaning methods can damage both the fabric and the treatment.
+A fabric protection application is not an absolutely impenetrable barrier and improper cleaning methods can damage both the fabric and the treatment.

 - Blot (don’t rub) spills immediately with a clean absorbent cloth while the spill is still fresh.
 Dried spills are more difficult to remove.